-The Wisconsin History and Visual Arts (Wisconsin Art Adventure) is an activity-based school group tour program designed to enhance 4th grade students’ education, creativity, and cultural literacy.
-This unique museum experience incorporates gallery tours, art-making, a live performance, and multiple activities for creating, imagining, and connecting with art and Wisconsin history.
+The Wisconsin History and Visual Arts Tour (WHVA) is an activity-based school group program designed to enhance fourth-grade students’ education, creativity, and cultural literacy.
+This unique museum experience incorporates gallery tours, art making, a live performance, and multiple activities for creating, imagining, and connecting with art and Wisconsin history.

 - Live Performance: Students attend a dramatic performance about artist Mary Nohl, set against a backdrop of her Lake Michigan home.
-They hear from actors who portray Mary Nohl and her biographer Barbara Manger.
-They learn about Nohl’s life, why her home became known as the “witch house,” how she became an artist, and her legacy as a philanthropist.
+Actors portray Mary Nohl and her biographer, Barbara Manger.
+Students learn about Nohl’s life, why her home became known as the “witch house,” how she became an artist, and her legacy as a philanthropist.

-- Art-making: Inspired by the art work of Mary Nohl, students convene in the studios for a hands-on, art-making session that includes a variety of materials.
-Each student creates his/her own 3D artwork to take home.
+- Art Making: Inspired by the artwork of Mary Nohl, students convene in the studios for a hands-on, art making session.
+Each student creates his/her own 3D Mary Nohl–inspired sculpture to take home.

 MOWA’s permanent collection is a unique resource for students to learn about Wisconsin history.
 The museum setting facilitates hands-on, engaging experiences that accommodate different learning styles.
 And, in turn, students make connections between history and the present day that fascinate and delight.

 Download the WHVA Teacher Guide (PDF)